Get Schooled

 Can Native students attend college for free?

-More and more schools across the country have begun to make tuition free to Native students.
+More and more schools across the country have begun to make tuition free for Native students.
 Native students can now attend college for free in Arizona, Montana and Michigan.
 For example, Northern Arizona University and University of Arizona are examples of schools who offer this.
-Additionally, The University of California system, the largest college system in the country, also started offering free tuition to Native students in the Fall of 2022.
+Additionally, The University of California system, the largest college system in the country, also started offering free tuition for Native students in the fall of 2022.

-Have any questions about attending a Tribal College or University, financial aid, or college applications?
+Have any questions about attending a Tribal College or University?
 Text us!
 Send #Hello to 33-55-77, or if you're using a mobile device, click here to have the text message set up for you!

 Explore your goals